 Select 'Search' from the 'Spell' menu.
 Superscript prompts 'ENTER Match.'
-Type in the word you're looking for and press 'Return'.

-The next question is 'Insert Dictionary Disk,' so load your disk and press 'Return' again.
+Type in the word you're looking for.
+The next question is 'Insert Dictionary Disk,' so load your disk and press 'Return'.

-Superscript searches for your word alphabetically, first in the Master Dictionary, then in the User Dictionary.
+Superscript will search for the word alphabetically, first in the Master Dictionary, then in the User Dictionary.
 If the search is successful, the word or the list of words is displayed in alphabetical order.

 You don't have to type in the whole word, just enough of it to make it clear what word you are looking for.
-If you were looking for the word "autobiographical", entering "autob\" would probably be enough to find it.
+If you were looking for the word "autobiographical," entering "autob" would probably be enough to find it.

 There are also some short cuts you can use.
-The '?' question mark character matches any single character, so "e?it" would match "edit", "exit", and so on.
-Also, the '\' character -- used above -- matches any number of characters, but can only be used at the end of words.
-For example, "e?it\" would match "editing", "exiting", "editorial", and others.
+The '?' question mark character matches any single character, so "e?it" would match "edit," "exit," and so on.
+Also, the '' character -- used above -- matches any number of characters, but can only be used at the end of words.
+For example, "e?it" would match "editing," "exiting," "editorial," and others.